jpnm561/HAR-UP/Examples/README.md

 If the default path to store the features is used, they will be stored in the same folder as the trial data files, and a single file (containign all features for a specified time window) will be created in the parent folder (where the Subject folders are stored).

+### Choosing a time window

+By default, features are calculated for three time windows:

+- 1&0.5

+- 2&1

+- 3&1.5

+These time windows can be altered when calling the function **extraction()**

 ### Choosing different header formats

 We have two available header formats: